MLIME/12aMostra/presentation/README.md

-# Deep Learning presentation: an introduction to Deep learning
+# A short introduction to Deep learning in Python

 ![alt text](images/cc-logo.png "CC")